-Carin/Philips Navigation System
+Navigation System

-Standard equipment on this unit is the installation of the Carin/Philips Navigation System with a seven-disc set.
+A standard feature on this unit may be the installation of the navigation system equipped with with a seven-disc set.
 This system will assist you with turn-by-turn route guidance and information whether you are traveling in unfamiliar areas or looking for the nearest gas station.
-For more detailed information on the navigation system, please consult the owner's manual provided by Carin/Philips which can be found in the Owner's Information Package.
+For more detailed information on the navigation system, please consult the owner's manual that can be found in the Owner's Information Package.